 - Set whether the link always points to the most recent version of the file or whether it references this version only.

-- Decide whether this link can be viewed by anyone (a public link), anyone with a password (password protected), only those from your Egnyte account (a private link), or only users from your Egnyte account whom you specify (a user-restricted private link).
+- Decide whether this link can be viewed by anyone (a public link), anyone with a password (password protected public link), only those from your Egnyte account (a private link), or only users from your Egnyte account whom you specify (a user-restricted private link).

 - Choose whether the file can be downloaded or is preview-only

 - Request an email notification whenever the link is clicked.

 Please note that only administrators and power users can send links.

 Share Folder Links

 When you want to share the contents of an entire folder with a colleague or business partner, browse to the folder and then select the "Share" option followed by the "Share Folder Link" option.
 Please note that only administrators and power users can share folder links.